evelyn-ellingsworth/lafayette-fccla/membership.md

       <div class="text-content-2">
         <h3>Meetings </h3>
         <p>
-          We have full chapter meetings on the last Wednesday or Thursday of every month.
+          We have full chapter meetings on the last Thursday of school every month.
 Attendance is not required but it is suggested.
 If you are a STAR Events competitor, then there are required meetings on Wednesday and Thursday mornings every week.
 You are only required to go to one a week.
         </p>
       </div>
   </div>